 Bruce A. Hostetler is the Artistic Director of CompassWorks, a Portland theatre company focused on illuminating untold stories through work based on interviews.
 He holds an MFA in Directing from the Carnegie Mellon School of Drama, and directs throughout North America.

 This production contains mature subject matter and language.

-"Virtuosic!
+“Virtuosic!
 Schneider's everymen and everywomen are opinionated, touching, and amazingly diverse.
 A vivid oral history of American life.
-The most stunning moment of the show, when Schneider averts the attack of a vicious homeless man with an operatic aria, is pure poetry, a soaring metaphoric counterpoint to the play's recurrent themes of human desperation and the redemptive powers of art"- Kathleen Foley, L.A.
+The most stunning moment of the show, when Schneider averts the attack of a rapist with an operatic aria, is pure poetry, a soaring metaphoric counterpoint to the play's recurrent themes of human desperation and the redemptive powers of art” - Kathleen Foley, L.A.
 Times

 A true story, Eliza Jane Schneider's twenty-five character solo play, Freedom of Speech, will take the audience on her journey through the kitchenettes and hearts of Arizona polygamists, Los Angeles dominatrixes and Montana Huterites, and into the real social emergencies facing America as a nation.
 Arkansas fiddles, Pittsburgh street rap and New Orleans midnight arias provide the soundtrack to Schneider's 317,000-mile spiritual quest, born of her hypothesis that dialects--residual phonemes--are the only archeological dig the kids of America have.
 What began as a World Arts and Cultures thesis project at UCLA and evolved through various cocoons as Road Trip and USA 911 emerges as a jarring sociopolitical manifesto, Freedom of Speech.